 Grad Lab Liaison: Devin Daniels

 The GEA meets each month to discuss issues facing current graduate students and foster community support and socializing.
 The GEA convenes workshops for graduate students approaching program milestones and runs the William Patrick Day Essay Contest for graduate students.
 In conjunction with the English Department, the GEA organizes the yearly Collation and Prospectives Visit Colloquium in which faculty and students present talks.
 Most of these events take place in the Grad Lounge, 330 Fisher-Bennett Hall (calendar available here).
-The GEA has also compiled the GEA Housing Guide and the GEA Guide for Reading Group Coordinators and Event Planners.

 The roles of individual GEA officers are as follows:

 President and Vice-President/Academic Representative: The GEA President and VP convene regular meetings of the GEA, sit in on select meetings of the department's Graduate Executive Committee meetings, supervise projects undertaken by GEA cabinet officers, and organize GEA workshops.
 The President also delivers an address to graduate students at Collation.
 Together, the President and VP also coordinate academic programming, social events, and advocacy on behalf of the graduate community.
 They meet regularly with the Graduate Chair to ensure open communication between graduate students, faculty, and administration about opportunities, issues, and changes affecting graduate students.